GuandongTao/ML-Projects-7773/6. KMeans Clustering, Cov-Matrix Shrinking, And Hierarchical Risk Parity/README.md

-Another action-oriented assginment that explores 1) the use of k-means clustering in FX spot rates analysis, 2) covariance matrix shirnkage, and 3) hierarchical risk parities.
+Another action-oriented assginment that explores 1) the use of k-means clustering in FX spot rates analysis, 2) covariance matrix shrinkage for portfolio mean/var optimization, and 3) hierarchical risk parities to identify index price clusters.